toolkit-for-ynab/toolkit-for-ynab/README.md

 Rather than ask the YNAB team to implement these features, let's just do it ourselves!

-You can do 6 things at the moment with this:
+You can do X things at the moment with this:

 - Colour Blind Mode - Changes colours of some of the numbers to make the interface easier on people with certain visual disabilities.
 - Make the calculator work like YNAB4.
 When you press + or - (etc) the calculator moves to the end of the line so your number isn't lost.